IFCA-Advanced-Computing/status-page/content/default/issues/2022-09-02-power-outage.md

 twitterFeed: ""
 enableComments: true
 ---
-A mini power outage affects to some services of IFCA Datacenter last nigth.
+A mini power outage affected to some services of IFCA Datacenter last nigth.
 Some of them are already recovered, but the rest of them are wating for a manual check.